Search Menu

 English Springer Spaniel exploring the forest.

-It may be slightly entertaining to watch your dog chase a flock of birds on the beach, but these predator-like encounters can cause a serious stress response to native animals.
-According to Darrow, migrating shorebirds will use unnecessary energy to avoid dogs that could be best used for scavenging or traveling.
+It may be slightly entertaining to watch your dog chase a flock of birds on the beach.
+But, these encounters can cause a serious stress response to native animals.
+According to Darrow, migrating shorebirds will use unnecessary energy to avoid dogs.
+These birds could better use this energy for scavenging or traveling.

-While we all like to think we’re responsible dog owners, it’s important to note the situations when your pet may not behave their best and to leash them even when leashing isn’t required.
-If your dog tends to wander ahead, it’s a good idea to leash them so they don’t disturb wildlife when not under your watchful eye.
+While we all like to think we’re responsible dog owners, it’s important to note there are situations when your pet may not behave their best.
+If your dog tends to wander ahead, it’s a good idea to keep them on a leash so they don’t disturb wildlife when not under your watchful eye.

-According to Lawhon, leashing is one of the easiest things we can do to minimize our cumulative impact on the environment, whether it makes you more aware of the waste your pet leaves or gives you better control when you do encounter wildlife.
+According to Lawhon, leashing is one of the easiest things we can do to minimize our cumulative impact on the environment.
+Leashing your dog not only gives you better control if you encounter wildlife, it also makes you more aware of the waste your pet leaves.

 Related article: Do Coyotes Attack Dogs?
 How to Protect Your Pet